codingmonkeys/SubEthaEdit-Modes/Documentation/Example.seemode/Contents/Resources/Documentation/Example_seemode.md

 * hold option and click in the Menu "Mode → Show In Finder" to reveal modes that are already in SubEthaEdit
 * open a mode bundle with SubEthaEdit to be prompted if you want to install it or rather show the package contents
-* control click a mode bundle and choose "Show Package Contents" to see inside
+* you can also control click a mode bundle and choose "Show Package Contents" to see inside

 ### Example Bundle: